 Åland, Finland, image credit Telegraph.co.uk

 Åland Islands, Finland.
 Though a geographically more typical archipelago than our last entry on the list, the Åland islands are a cultural and political anomaly.
 Teetering at the convergence of the Baltic Sea and the Gulf of Bothnia, the islands lean simultaneously Swedish and Finnish.
 While Ålanders carry Finnish passports, they speak exclusively Swedish.
-Their history is mired with awkward treaties that finally rendered the islands autonomous, demilitarized, and neutral.
+Their history is mired with awkward treaties which finally rendered the islands autonomous, demilitarized, and neutral.
 Recently the archipelago made the news when a 170 year old shipwreck was discovered in Åland waters, revealing the world’s oldest drinkable bottle of bubbly.
 Talk about potent potables!

 Sable Island wild ponies, image via Green Horse Society

-Sable Island, Nova Scotia.- This aptly named boomerang of a sandbar off the coast of Halifax has a population of a whopping 5 people.
+Sable Island, Nova Scotia.- This aptly named boomerang of a sandbar off the coast of Halifax has a population of a whopping five people.
 What it lacks in people it makes up for in wild ponies, herds of which have roamed this treeless sliver of land since the late 18th century.
 Though the island measures 26 miles long, it has a girth of less than a mile, leaving little room for much in the way of infrastructure.
 Needless to say, it is still possible to fly here and land in the island’s “aerodrome,” a somewhat misleading term used to describe the wide flat beach on the southern edge of the island.
 As Veley explained it to me, a guy in a jeep drags a runway in the sand, sticks a windsock on his car antenna, and directs planes to land.
 Gotta love island ingenuity!

 St. Pierre and Miquelon, Overseas Collectivity of France.
 As Veley put it, “just your typical Canadian fishing village.”
 “But you can get baguette there!”
 I protested.
-“You can baguette in a lot of places.”
+“You can get baguette in a lot of places.”
 He quipped.
 Touché, Mr. Veley, touché.

 For a more thorough account of Veley’s vision and travel prowess, check out a 2010 interview he did for the Guardian.